 Most people don’t know that there have been many instances of scientific information that turned out to be wrong.
 The way I see it, every time someone posits a new scientific theory, it either is or isn’t true.
 50/50 chance, right?
 Do you really want to risk your child’s well-being on a 50/50 chance?
 My rule is to be very suspicious of anyone who claims they know something for sure, except for Oprah.
 In this era of Photoshop and deep fakes, you really can’t believe anything anymore, believe me.

 People have told me that by preventing my children from learning about science, I am putting others at risk.
 But it’s not like me spreading alternate information about climate change, stem-cell research, or vaccines is harming anyone.
-Information doesn’t kill people; the trace amounts of formaldehyde in the MMR vaccine does.
+Information doesn’t kill people; the trace amounts of formaldehyde in the MMR vaccine do.

 Sometimes I feel like a pariah just because I launched a campaign to de-fund the science programs at my children’s schools.
-But it really bothers me when the government interferes in our ability to choose whether science is right for us by mandating a science curriculum in schools.
+But it really bothers me when the government interferes with our ability to choose whether science is right for us by mandating a science curriculum in schools.
 Science is a personal thing, best left to the individual.
 Besides, did my children’s science teachers get a degree in my kids?
 I don’t think so.
 I should be able to decide whether science applies to my family or not.

 Some people say my way of looking at things is scary.
 But do you know what’s really scary?
 Living in a world where the tyrannical scientific consensus outweighs the unsupported opinions of the few.
-Ask yourself — is manned spaceflight really worth the price of your liberty?
+Ask yourself — is human-crewed spaceflight really worth the price of your liberty?
 It’s going to be pretty hard to enjoy your solar power and cancer cures while you’re wrapped up in the chains of mental bondage.

 That’s what this is all about.
 Freedom.
 The freedom to choose my own reality and live there, unburdened by intellectual discovery.
 The freedom to think critically about the value of critical thinking, which is no value at all.
 The freedom to protect my kids in the most responsible way I can: by using internet-based decision-making and a mother’s intuition.